What I Learned After Failing 3000 Times to Lose Weight

 Start Over Immediately

-Ah, there is nothing quite as exciting as the start of a new diet.
-You are filled with hope, and you believe that this is finally it.
-You are starting your last diet.
-Your diet plan has been planned out, you have bought new workout outfits to inspire you to go to the gym, and you know you can do this.
-Or perhaps you finally decided to quit smoking, and just threw away your last empty box of cigarettes.
-You have enough motivation to stop completely, or to last you for a year.
-Or, as you quickly realise, three days.
+There are few things as exciting as the start of a new diet.
+You’re filled with hope and you believe that this is finally it.
+You’re starting your last diet.
+Your diet has been carefully planned, and you bought new workout outfits to inspire you.
+You know you can do this.

-I am a firm believer that if you can last through the first three days of a diet, you will be fine (until the third-week mark when you eat all of the food in sight, but that is when the clock resets, and you start counting to three again).
+I’m a firm believer that if you can last through the first three days of a diet, you should be fine.

-As much as you want to believe that you will do everything perfectly, if you are honest with yourself, what are the chances of you actually being able to stick to your diet 100% for months at a time?
-Chances are, you are going to mess up.
+As much as you want to believe that you’ll make all the right decisions for your health at every point along the journey, if you’re honest with yourself, what are the chances of you actually being able to stick to your diet 100% for months at a time?
+Chances are, you’re going to mess up at some point.

-The key is to start over, and not to give up.
-And no, that doesn’t mean starting over on Monday, or even tomorrow.
-You should start over immediately.
-As soon as you can say with certainty that your moment of relapse is officially a past-event, you can give yourself permission to move on.
+The key is to start over and not to give up.
+And no, that doesn’t mean starting over on Monday or even tomorrow.
+Start over immediately.
+As soon as you can say with certainty that your moment of relapse is officially a past event, you can give yourself permission to move on.

-The only place that the past exists is in our minds, and instead of hating yourself for eight hours after eating a slice of cake and six handfuls of chips or giving in to the pull of nicotine, you can choose to not torture yourself.
+The only place that the past exists is in our minds.
+Instead of hating yourself for hours after eating a slice of cake, you can choose not to torture yourself.

 Just start over immediately and try again.